sparamesvaran/PicoGuide/README.md

 To build the project, follow the following steps.

-**Note: these instructions assume you have configured your VS Code and operating system environemnt, so that you can successfully compile the `pico-examples` directory.
+**Note: these instructions assume you have configured your VS Code and operating system environment, so that you can successfully compile the `pico-examples` directory.
 Instructions on how to do this are here: https://github.com/sparamesvaran/PicoGuide/wiki/Software-set-up-with-pico-examples-build.**

 1. Get a copy of the repositoriy in your preferred location.